SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 ---
 layout: post
-title: FDA VRBPAC Considers Pfizer COVID-19 Vaccine for Kids 5-11
+title: FDA VRBPAC Considers Pfizer COVID-19 Vaccine for Kids 5 &ndash; 11
 tags: COVID MathInTheNews PharmaAndBiotech Statistics
 comments: true
 ---

-Today the FDA's Vaccine and Related Biological Products Advisory Committee (VRBPAC) meets to discuss an Emergency Use Authorization (EUA) for Pfizer's COVID-19 vaccine Comirnaty for children ages 5-11.
+Today the FDA's Vaccine and Related Biological Products Advisory Committee (VRBPAC) meets to discuss an Emergency Use Authorization (EUA) for Pfizer's COVID-19 vaccine Comirnaty for children ages 5 &ndash; 11.
 Lots of parents have been awaiting this for the last year and a half, with varying degress of frayed nerves.